-COPD, asthma, acute lower respiratory tract infections, TB and lung cancer are among the most common illnesses of blue-collar employees.
-Making certain changes such as improve ventilation, wear protective equipment, awareness of the potential hazards, can help you avoid work-related lung damage.
+COPD, asthma, acute lower respiratory tract infections, TB, and lung cancer are among the most common illnesses of blue-collar employees.
+Making certain changes such as improved ventilation, wearing protective equipment, and raising awareness of the potential hazards can help you avoid work-related lung damage.

 Blue-collar is the class of skilled workers who engage in hard manual labor, typically in manufacturing, construction, mining, or maintenance.

 Manufacturing - In factories, blue-collar workers can be exposed to everything from inhaled metals in foundries to silica which can lead to silicosis, a condition that scars the lungs.

 Construction - Occupational exposures encountered by construction workers can cause many kinds of lung diseases.
 For example, exposure to respirable crystalline silica and asbestos can lead to:

 Mining - Studies of coal miners have shown an increased risk for everything from bronchitis to pneumoconiosis - a chronic condition caused by inhaling coal dust that becomes embedded in the lungs, causing an abnormality of the lung tissue.
 About 2.8 percent of coal miners have evidence of coal worker's pneumoconiosis - also known as black lung disease.